aindrajaya/next-pena/app/docs/understanding-penanext/page.md

 In this guide, you'll gain a comprehensive understanding of how Next.js is utilized within PenaTeam's documentation framework.

-## What is Next.js?

-Next.js is a React framework that provides several features essential for building modern web applications.
-It offers server-side rendering, automatic code splitting, and simplified routing, making it a powerful choice for building robust and performant web applications.

 ## Benefits of Next.js for Documentation